Zabrimus/jonglisto-ng/README.md

 Build jonglisto using the build image:
 > docker run -v `` ` ``pwd`` ` ``:/tmp/jonglisto-ng/build/libs jonglisto-ng:build /bin/bash -c "cd /tmp/jonglisto-ng; git pull; ./gradlew war"

-The war file can be found in the current directory with name jonglistp-ng.<version>.war
+The war file can be found in the current directory with name jonglistp-ng.'version'.war

 # Deployment and running jonglisto-ng
 Generally for all described solutions to run jonglisto-ng are the following step
 * edit or copy two configuration files to /etc/jonglisto: jonglisto-ng.xml and remote.xml.
 The configuration is described below.

 ## Using TomEE (at least version 7.0.4)
 A hint before: TomEE Embedded 7.0.4 will not work.
-Unfortunetely the packaged libraries differ between TomEE 7.0.4 and TomEE Embedded 7.0.4.
+Unfortunately the packaged libraries differ between TomEE 7.0.4 and TomEE Embedded 7.0.4.
 * Download the TomEE distribution (http://tomee.apache.org/download-ng.html, web profile) and extract the archive to a directory of your choice
 * optional: delete all (or unused) directories in apache-tomee-webprofile-7.0.4/webapps.
 Please be aware: If you not delete the directories additional applications are deployed.
 But this can be desired, see below.
-* copy jonglisto-ng.<version>.war to apache-tomee-webprofile-7.0.4/webapps
+* copy jonglisto-ng.'version'.war to apache-tomee-webprofile-7.0.4/webapps
 * start TomEE with ``apache-tomee-webprofile-7.0.4/bin/catalina.sh start`` or ``apache-tomee-webprofile-7.0.4/bin/catalina.sh run``
 * stop with ``apache-tomee-webprofile-7.0.4/bin/catalina.sh stop``
-The application will be accessible with http://<server>:8080/jonglisto-ng-<version> (e.g.http://<server>:8080/jonglisto-ng-0.0.1)
+The application will be accessible with http://<server>:8080/jonglisto-ng-'version' (e.g.http://<server>:8080/jonglisto-ng-0.0.1)

 If you want another context, e.g. http://<server>:8080/japp, then rename the war file in directory webapps to the desired name, e.g. japp.war.
 To access jonglisto-ng with http://<server>:8080/ then rename the war file to ROOT.war.